hhblaze/Biser/README.md

 ### Encoding

-It’s possible to encode primitive .NET type, IEncode and IEnumerable:
+It’s possible to encode primitive .NET type, IEncoder (custom object) and IEnumerable (with the content of any complexity):

 .NET Primitives and IEncode can be just added into encoder.Add function.
 For IEnumerable we need to define how to encode its content: